Assassin-plus/Assassin-plus.github.io/_posts/2025-03-14-Percentage-Closer-Filtering.md

 imate a soft shadow for a punctual (or directional) light by reversing the process.
 Instead of finding the light's visible area from a surface location, it finds the visibility of the punctual light from a set of surface locations near the original location.
 See Figure 7.22.
-The name ¡Èpercentage-closer filtering¡É refers to the ultimate goal, to find the percentage of the samples taken that are visible to the light.
+The name "percentage-closer filtering" refers to the ultimate goal, to find the percentage of the samples taken that are visible to the light.
 This percentage is how much light then is used to shade the surface.